Fresh start. Fresh stories.

 Valentango – Tango Festival

-As a woman who dances tango, one of my favorite American Festivals is The Portland Valentango, held in conjunction with Valentine’s day.
+As a woman who dances social tango, one of my favorite American tango festivals is Valentango Festival, held in conjunction with Valentine’s week, usually every year, in Portland, Oregon.
 This festival is one of North America’s largest and longest running Tango Festivals.

 Who is the creator of Valentango Tango Festival and how did it start?